 - Correct anatomical abnormalities (hip dislocation, uneven leg length, and scoliosis)

 - Decrease spasms

 The type of movement dysfunction, along with the location and number of limbs involved and the severity of impairment will vary, but is taken into consideration when designing a surgical plan.
 Other considerations are the individual’s age, functional ability, associative conditions, pain level, previous treatments, access to treatment, and family dynamics for rehabilitation.

 The body’s muscular and skeletal structures are complex.
-The National Institute of Neurological Disorders and Stroke (NINDS) report that it may take 30 major muscles working in tandem to simply walk.
-Optimal mobility for independence and self-care are the main focus, but not all those with cerebral palsy will walk.
+The National Institute of Neurological Disorders and Stroke (NINDS) reports that it may take 30 major muscles working in tandem to simply walk.
+Optimal mobility for independence and self-care are the main focus, but not all those with Cerebral Palsy will walk.
 The goal is to maximize the child’s ability to be self-sufficient at home, at school, in-house, and at outdoor venues.
 For some, this may require the assistance of adaptive equipment, assistive technology, and caregivers even after surgery.